 - Anisotropic Filtering – off

-- Sharpness – 0 (Default was 0.7.
-Also, a player preference.
-Higher setting will probably decrease a bit of FPS, but it still depends on your gaming rig)
+- Sharpness – 0 (A player preference.
+Higher setting will probably decrease a bit of FPS, but it still depends on your gaming rig).

 - Lobby FPS Limit – 60